laravel-enso/DataTable/README.md

 11. Configure the table from the structure class.

-### Note
+### Notes

-- You may clone and/or install the [laravel-enso/enso](https://github.com/laravel-enso/Enso) package where you'll find working examples for using the component
+- You may clone and/or install the [Laravel Enso](https://github.com/laravel-enso/Enso) package where you'll find working examples for using the component
 - In the snippets folder you'll find a sublime snippet for quickly creating a stub table-structure class

 ### Options